 Search templates simplify searches for users by providing easy to select input choices.
 You can have search templates replace any text in a query, including fields, keywords, and arguments to operators.

-Service Whitelist Settings allow you to explicitly grant access to specific IP addresses and/or CIDR notations.
+Service Allowlist Settings allow you to explicitly grant access to specific IP addresses and/or CIDR notations.

 Single Value Chart